 Key Takeaways: Commercial Impact & ROI

-• Transitioning from organization-centric to donor-centric ‘you-language’ increases ROI on major gift solicitations by triggering psychological agency.
+- Transitioning from organisation-centric to donor-centric “you-language” increases ROI on major gift solicitations by triggering psychological agency.

-• Implement the “You-Language” audit on all existing materials to immediately reduce donor drop-off rates during the cultivation phase.
+- Run the “You-Language” audit on all existing materials to reduce donor drop-off rates during cultivation.

-Emotion drives the initial decision to give, while data justifies it rationally to the prefrontal cortex.
+Emotion drives the initial decision to give, while data justifies it rationally.
 Start with a visceral, emotional hook about an individual beneficiary.
-Then, immediately back it up with macro-level data to prove your solution scales.
+Then back it up with macro-level data to prove your solution scales.
 Candid confirms that combining qualitative narratives with quantitative data is the most effective way to secure funding.

 The Transformation Narrative: Quantifying True Impact